 - multiple choice tests

-- research project in the final year
+- research project reports

 The way you’re assessed may depend on the units you select.
 As a guide, students on this course last year were typically assessed as follows:

 - Year one students: 52% by written exams, 7% by practical exams and 41% by coursework

 - Year two students: 70% by written exams, 13% by practical exams and 17% by coursework

 - Year three students: 43% by written exams, 3% by practical exams and 54% by coursework